 - Click Network & Internet then Network troubleshooter,

-- A new window opens, that diagnose and fix network problems.
+- A new window opens that diagnoses and fixes network problems.

-- Now search for troubleshoot and select the first result, “Troubleshoot settings”
+- Now search for troubleshooting and select the first result, “Troubleshoot settings.”

-- This will diagnose problems related to network/WiFi adapter, check for if older driver causing the problem
+- This will diagnose problems related to the network/WiFi adapter and check if the older driver is causing the problem.

-- Once the diagnose process completes restart your PC and check wifi dropping issue solved or not.
+- Once the diagnose process completes, restart your PC and check wifi dropping issue is solved or not.

 Check for Latest Driver Update

 The most common reason behind the problem is the Wifi Adapter driver incompatibility.
-And Updating your Wi-Fi driver with the latest version probably resolves the issues which may causing laptop to keep disconnecting from the WiFi problem.
+And Updating your Wi-Fi driver with the latest version probably resolves the issues, causing the laptop to keep disconnect from the WiFi problem.

-- At first, Press Windows key + R, Type devmgmt.msc and press Enter.
-It will open device manager.
+- At first, Press Windows key + R, type devmgmt.msc and press Enter.
+It will open the device manager.

 - Then, Expand Network Adapters.